mtlynch/spaceduck/_posts/2018-02-16-sia-metrics-collector.md

 The metrics revealed that Sia makes wasteful choices with contract spending.
 Take another look at the spending graph from above:

-{% include image.html file="renter-spending-dev-sm.png" alt="Renter spending over time" max_width="836px" link_url="/images/2018-02-16-sia-metrics-collector/renter-spending-dev.png" %}
+{% include image.html file="renter-spending-dev.png" alt="Renter spending over time" image_link=true %}

 I wondered why remaining renter funds (the green line) sometimes increased.
 That metric should strictly *decrease* as I upload data.
 Instead, it shows a sawtooth pattern, alternately increasing and decreasing for the first six hours.
 How could I be gaining funds by uploading data?